-Deep V shaped hulls has many disadvantages and one technique that is being investigated is to use a chimney to channel the blast wave, no I have not been on the sherry.
+Deep V-shaped hulls have many disadvantages and one technique that is being investigated is to use a chimney to channel the blast wave, no I have not been on the sherry.

 A recent Marine Corps Times article said the following;